through February 25th 2024

-What do I need to apply for Section 8 in Jacksonville Florida?
+Section 8 application Jacksonville – What do I need to apply for Section 8 in Jacksonville Florida?

 Typically a housing authority will ask you to bring your drivers license or birth certificate for proof of identity along with a social security card if you have one.
 The application process is always free.
 You might expect to bring the following items below:

 1. Bring paperwork that shows proof of all income and assets for your household.
 For example, if you receive child support payments, bring child support printouts from the Child Support Enforcement Office to include the court ordered amount.
 Other examples of income are unemployment benefits, social security/SSI, TANF, retirement benefits, and income from work (6 paycheck stubs).
 Examples of asset verification are a checking and/or savings account statement(s).
 This is necessary while going through the steps of learning how to apply for Section 8 in Jacksonville Florida.
+The process is virtually the same whether you want to fill out a Section 8 application for Detroit or anywhere else in the United States.

 2. Birth Certificate/Picture Identification/Social Security Card Bring birth certificates and social security cards for all household members and picture identification (ID) for everyone in your household 18 years old and older.
 Examples of picture IDs are driver’s licenses, picture badges from work, and school ID card.